cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ### Examples for invalid encoded messages

 The following messages are examples which have invalid encoded length fields.
-I.e. examples where parsing for the sum of the length of subfields as expected for a message geenerated for the prefix free concatenation does not give the correct length of the message.
+I.e. they are examples where parsing for the sum of the length of subfields as expected for a message generated for the prefix free concatenation does not give the correct length of the message.
 Parties MUST abort upon reception of such invalid messages.